rafaelp/heroku-buildpack-wkhtmltopdf/README.md

 ### Version

-It is configures with wkhtmltopdf version 0.12.1 released on June 26, 2014.
+It is configures with wkhtmltopdf version 0.12.2.1 released on January 19, 2015.

 ### Stack